blue-triangle-tech/sea-sp-community-edition/README.md

 * All CSP terminology has been defined with tool tips
 * Users can set source settings for each of the directives of the CSP

+# = 1.1 =
+* fixed a bug where we misnamed a folder and cause bootstrap and other UI files to break
+* added a navigation menu to the top of the plugin for ease of use
+* after activation the plugin now directs to the landing page for more instructions

 ## == Upgrade Notice ==
 * This is the first iteration